grafana/grafana/docs/sources/installation/configuration.md

 > **Note** This setting is also important if you have a reverse proxy
 > in front of Grafana that exposes it through a subpath.
 In that
 > case add the subpath to the end of this URL setting.
-> Also, below `serve_from_sub_path` setting lets to serve Grafana directly
-> at subpath without needing to setup a reverse proxy.

 ### serve_from_sub_path